 Odds courtesy of bet365 as of November 3, 2022

 If you're signing up for a new sportsbook for the 2022 World Cup, here are two of the best bonuses* available:

 A) New users at FanDuel can bet $5 and get $200 in free bets — regardless of if your bet wins or loses!
 Sign Up Now

 B) New users can get two risk-free bets up to $2,000 at PointsBet!
 Claim Now

 *Eligible USA locations only

 Canada's 2022 Golden Boot odds

-Alphonso Davies may be the biggest name on the Team Canada roster, while Cyle Larin may be the highest-scoring Canadian man of all time, but if Canada is to march deep enough in the World Cup to have a player challenge for the Golden Boot, oddsmakers tab Jonathan David as an equally likely player to do so.
+Alphonso Davies may be the biggest name on Canada's roster and Cyle Larin may be the highest-scoring Canadian man of all time, but if Canada are to march deep enough in the World Cup to have a player challenge for the Golden Boot, oddsmakers tab Jonathan David as an equally likely player to do so.

-The 22-year-old forward currently plays in France's Ligue 1 for Lille, where he has 13 goals in 29 matches this season, and he has 20 career goals in 27 career matches for the Canadian national team.
+The 22-year-old forward currently plays in Ligue 1 with Lille and he has 22 goals in 34 matches for the Canadian national team.

 Canada's odds to win the World Cup over time